 Your story may be similar to mine: you grew up in a Protestant, Bible-believing church that joyfully celebrated the coming of Christ at Christmas, but you rarely, if ever, heard much reference to the season of Advent.
-However, as an adult, and I’d say especially in the last decade or two, you’re hearing more and more about Christians you know celebrating the Advent season with the lighting of candles, hanging of wreaths, reading of devotional guides, and singing of hymns, to name a few examples.
+However, as an adult, you hear more and more about Christians observing Advent by lighting candles, hanging wreaths, reading devotional guides, and singing hymns.

 So why the recent increase in the popularity of this tradition in the church?
 What is Advent really all about, and should I, and my church, be celebrating it each year?
 Or is this just another hipster nod to “vintage” that will ebb and flow with the popular fashion and fads of the day?

 What Is Advent?

 The English word advent comes from the Latin word adventus, which means “coming.”
 The Advent season begins four Sundays prior to Christmas and ends on Christmas Eve.
 The celebration of Advent involves hopeful expectation as we identify with the people of Israel—as they awaited the coming of the Messiah prior to His birth, so we await the second coming of Christ in glory.
 It is a time of both anticipation and joy, hope and assurance, patience and promises fulfilled, desperation and deliverance.
 Yes, our Messiah, our Savior has come and rescued us from the eternal judgment we deserve (hallelujah!), yet we remain on this earth— fighting, struggling, and suffering—still waiting for Him to come again.

 But we live in a world that says waiting is bad.
 Piggy banks are replaced with PayPal.
 Prolonged anticipation is a thing of the past.
 Two-day shipping is expected; anything longer is a bother.
 And yet we find ourselves drawn to this collective observance of . . . waiting.